fpalsson/com.fp.advanced-scheduler/README.md

 Add error handling in relevant places.

+Refactor relevant parts and move some logic from Vue to websettings.
+Refactor websettings into containerclasses (possible namechange also), now that webpack makes modules with export usable.

 Adding monthly shedule.

 Adding solar events, based on suncalc (first version is implemented, testing needed).